Albumin: Structure

 2.5 Å. Albumin is a 65–70 kDa protein.

 Albumin comprises three homologous domains that assemble to form a heart-shaped protein.
 Each domain is a product of two subdomains that possess common structural motifs.
 The principal regions of ligand binding to human serum albumin are located in hydrophobic cavities in subdomains IIA and IIIA, which exhibit similar chemistry.
 Structurally, the serum albumins are similar, each domain containing five or six internal disulfide bonds.

-Forensic uses
+Forensic detection

 Worldwide, certain traditional Chinese medicines contain wild bear bile, banned under CITES legislation.
 Dip sticks, similar to common pregnancy tests, have been developed to detect the presence of bear albumin in traditional medicine products, indicating that bear bile had been used in their creation.

-Terminology
+Etymology

-Albumin is pronounced /ˈælbjʊmɪn/; formed from Latin: albumen "(egg) white; dried egg white".
+Albumin is pronounced /ˈælbjʊmɪn/; formed from Latin: albumen "egg white", itself derived from the latin albus: white.